dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 Be sure to check the parameter accepted by the template that you are going to use.

-### basic vs oauth
+### Difference between Basic vs. OAuth

-The templates with the `basic` suffix will offer the bare minum to run all the resources and no persitance at all.
+The templates with the `basic` suffix will offer the bare minimum to run all the resources and no persistance at all.

 The templates with the `oauth` suffix will create extra resources to enable the following features:

 * OAuth Proxy Authentication
 * Persistent Storage

-Rememeber to set the rith value for the STORAGECLASS parameter when using the persistant storage.
+Remember to set the right value for the STORAGECLASS parameter when using the persistent storage.

-### querier vs tenancy
+### Querier vs. Tenancy

-The templates with the `querier` suffix will connect to the thanos service exposed to port 9091.
+The templates with the `querier` suffix will connect to the _Thanos_ service exposed to port `9091`.
-To enable the access to this service the service account running the grafana instance will need to be able to perform the following operation:
+Grafana instance service account requires the following privilege to access _Thanos_ service:

 ```bash
 "resource": "namespaces", "verb": "get"
 ```

-The templates with the `tenancy` suffix will connect to the thanos service exposed to port 9092.
+The templates with the `tenancy` suffix will connect to the _Thanos_ service exposed to port `9092`.
 This service won't need the same RBAC of the `querier` but you will need to create a datasource for each namespace from wich you want to read the metrics.
 (to help with this task you can use this [template](deploy/openshift-template/datasource/datasource-thanos-tenancy_template.yaml))

-The service account will still need view access to the namespace from witch the metrics are read, you can grant this permission with this command:
+The service account will still need `view` access to the namespace from which the metrics are read, you can grant this permission with this command:

 ```bash
 oc adm policy add-role-to-user view system:serviceaccount:${MONITORING_NAMESPACE}:appmon-serviceaccount -n ${TARGET_NAMESPACE}